 It is likely that you will not find the “perfect” guardian after running through this list but if you can find someone who is willing and capable plus meets many of the qualities that are important to you, then you may want to nominate that person.
 Besides, it is doubtful that your children would actually need to be raised by anyone but yourself since, statistically speaking, it is more likely that you will live until your children are well into adulthood.

-If you would like to start a conversation with me, please feel free to contact me.
+If you would like to chat with me, please feel free to contact me via phone or text.